Why Startups Die #6: Run out of cash after raising capital

 The research indicates that VC firms offer an average of 1.7 term sheets for each deal that they close, a close rate of roughly 60%, which suggests that deals either fall apart or the entrepreneur gets a better term sheet!

 Don’t forget, with the odds so against you, make sure you get the inside help info that you need to improve your odds of success!
 Remember, there are very few people out there who have both raised money from VC’s (remember that 1% number) AND who have been on the funding side and are willing to share investor and VC insider info.
 We will because 1) we’ve done both and 2) we are focused only on helping entrepreneurs win.
 Be sure to get your free VentureWrench Guide to Investor Capital (see below) and check out our online course (or course plus personal coaching) “Designing the Perfect Investor™.”
-For less than the price of one failed airline ticket to visit a “wrong investor”, you can get our inside scoop, plus we are giving members of our community a discounted search of our upcoming InvestorFind™ curated investor database!
+For less than the price of one failed airline ticket to visit a “wrong investor”, you can get our inside scoop, plus we are giving members of our community a discounted search of our new InvestorFind™ curated investor database!
 Just drop us an email at VentureWrenchCommunity [at] gmail and let us know you want to take advantage of this special offer!
 (Put InvestorFind Deal in the subject line!)

 We are Working our Way Through 10 Reasons Startups Die